 ACCT 155 Managerial Accounting 3 cr.

 Building on fundamentals learned in Financial Accounting, students are introduced to several important analytical tools found in business.
-Topics include the time value of money, the concept of risk, budgeting, costing of products, master and flexible budgeting, debt management, and short-term business decisions.
+Topics include the time value of money, the concept of risk, budgeting, costing of products, master and flexible debt management, budgeting, and short-term business decisions.
 A solid basis in financial accounting will be necessary.

-Prerequisite(s): ACCT-105, MATH-030
+Prerequisite(s): ACCT-105, MATH-040 or appropriate placement Corequisite(s): none

-ACCT 205 Intermediate Accounting
+ACCT 205 Intermediate Accounting 3 cr.